STAT Inc® Veteran Application

 STAT® Welcomes you!

-STAT® provides a broad range of equine assisted services!
-We have equine specialists, mental health professionals, physical therapists, speech therapists, and occupational therapists.
 Veterans are at the HEART of STAT®.
 And we too are Veterans.
-Some of the STAT®️'s staff members are Veterans ourselves and most have family members who are Veterans and Service Members.
+Some of the STAT®️'s staff members are Veterans ourselves and most have immediate family members who are Veterans or are Service Members.

-STAT® 's Safety Policy
+STAT®'s Safety Policy

 Pittsburgh, White Oak, Altoona, Butler etc